 Curated by: Stefano Causa e Patrizia Piscitello

-Designed by Sylvain Bellenger, director of the Capodimonte Museum, with the curators Stefano Causa and Patrizia Piscitello, the Luca Giordano exhibition.
-From Nature to Painting is presented as a spectacular story through images.
+Conceived by Sylvain Bellenger , director of the Capodimonte Museum, with the curators Stefano Causa and Patrizia Piscitello , the exhibition Luca Giordano.
+From Nature to Painting is presented as a spectacular story in images.

-Giordano is the greatest Neapolitan painter of the '6oo, as well as the most prolific.
+Giordano is the greatest Neapolitan painter of the sixteenth century, as well as the most prolific.

-In Naples, he was the first to dismiss the heroic fury of Caravaggesque painting with an unscrupulous and colorful writing.
+In Naples he was the first to liquidate the heroic fury of Caravaggio's painting with an unscrupulous and colorful writing.

-Intolerant of the limits of the frame, he widens the choice of subjects who, among Caravaggio's friends, limited himself to a narrow range.
+Intolerant of the limits of the frame, he widened the choice of subjects which, among Caravaggio's friends, was limited to a very limited squad.

-Those who are happy do not enjoy, especially if they are restless: but it would have been difficult to imagine that the fifty year old - an age that was full old at the time - moved to Spain, becoming a court painter and decorating walls on walls between Madrid and the Escorial.
+Those who are content do not enjoy, especially if they are restless: but one would hardly have imagined that fifty years old - an age that for the time was full old age - would move to Spain , becoming a court painter and decorating walls upon walls between Madrid and the Escorial.

 The patron saint of Goya's youth, the greatest Spanish painter between Velazquez and Picasso, is called Giordano.
-But it is undeniable that the baroque face of Florence, the least Baroque city in the world, is an invention of his.
+But it is undeniable that the Baroque face of Florence, the least Baroque city in the world, is his invention.